hmrc/assets-frontend/assets/patterns/help-users-when-we-time-them-out-of-a-service/README.md

 ## How the pattern works

-### Warning

-Use an accessible modal box to warn users what will happen.
+The pattern uses an accessible dialog box that appears on top of the page.
+They will not be able to use the screen with mouse or keyboard until they select an option or dismiss the dialog box.

 The user can:

-* select a button to stop being timed out without refreshing the page
+- select a button to stop being timed out
-* select a link
+- select a link
-* press the escape key to close the warning and stop being timed out without refreshing the page
+- press the escape key to close the warning and stop being timed out without refreshing the page
-* do nothing
+- do nothing

-If they are signed in to the service, the modal should:
+### When they are signed in to the service

+The warning should:

 - say “For your security, we will sign you out in 2 minutes.”
 - say what will happen to their answers
 - have a “Stay signed in” button
 - have a “Sign out” link that signs them out as normal

-If they do nothing, take them to a “We signed you out” page that uses content that complements the modal box.
+If they do nothing, take them to a page that uses content that complements the warning box.

+#### Warning

+{{ example("timeout.html", true) }}

 {{ example("timeout-saved.html", true) }}

 {{ example("timeout-will-not-save.html", true) }}

-If they are not signed in to the service, the modal should:

-- say “For your security, we will delete your answers in 2 minutes.”
-- have a button to stay in the service
-- have a “Delete your answers” link that takes them to the “You deleted your answers” page

-If they do nothing, delete their answers and take them to the “We deleted your answers” page.

-{{ example("timeout-not-signed-in.html", true) }}

-### Other pages

 #### We signed you out